 As mentioned above, it is much better to use software to apply critical path method than trying to do this by hand.
 The manual calculation alone takes a large amount of time.
 Plus, whenever you want to make an adjustment, you’ll need to start from the beginning again.
 Critical path method software will save you a huge amount of time and provide you with additional functionality.

 Using Gantt charts, Smartsheet allows you to visualize your critical path.
 It shows you all the tasks involved in your project and outlines the critical path in red.
 The software integrates with many other tools you’re likely to be using for project management, including Google Suite, Slack, Microsoft Office 365, Dropbox, and Workplace by Facebook.
 You program the automation rules and the software sends alerts to the communication channels you’ve linked.

 Another type of critical path method software that uses Gantt charts is ProjectManager.
 The software allows you to link dependent tasks to avoid bottlenecks and set a baseline to see deadlines and costs.
 As well as showing you the critical path, this software gives you an overview of your project and provides you with progress reports.

 Lucidchart offers a variety of tools for diagramming, flowcharting, process mapping, agile planning, and more.
 One of these tools is its CPM software, which generates a critical path for you and displays it in a chart.
 You can add your own formulas, update durations, and customize the appearance to make sense for you.

 Using critical path method is just one way to streamline projects.
 Another way is to delegate tasks to a virtual assistant.
 At MYVA360, we have virtual assistants who are experienced in all kinds of activities related to project management, including team wrangling, analytics, and administrative tasks.
-Use this coupon to receive a 5-percent discount on all our VA services.
+Schedule a consultation to receive a 10-percent discount on all our VA services.